Local Guide

 An Open-Air Stage: Architecture and Art

 To anyone walking through, Scicli feels like a giant stage set.
 Via Mormino Penna is the star of the show—a street where the beautiful fronts of churches and noble palaces create a perfect visual rhythm.
 Palazzo Beneventano is a key landmark, famous for its strange stone masks and ornate balconies that show the playful, surreal side of Sicilian art.
 These carved faces are more than just art; they have stood as "guardians" of the building for centuries.
-Nearby, the Church of San Giovanni Evangelista features curved walls that seem to glow in the sun, making heavy stone look soft and full of movement.

 The facade of Palazzo Beneventano